-The University of California Transportation Center (UCTC) is a multi-campus organization headquartered on the UC Berkeley campus.
+The University of California Transportation Center (UCTC) is a transportation research unit headquartered on the UC Berkeley campus.

 UCTC carries out basic and applied research, published in journals and on the Center's web site.
-Our consortium focuses on three themes identified by USDOT in its strategic plan—environmental sustainability, economic competitiveness, and livability—and, importantly, the connections between them.
-Advancing each of these objectives is important in and of itself; however, our UTC recognizes that the three are closely inter-twined and oftentimes co-dependent.
-Our UTC will thus give particular attention to the synergies that can be created and cross purposes that are served when working in a coordinated fashion on all three fronts.
+Our research centers around transportation systems analysis and policy, with a focus on three themes—environmental sustainability, economic competitiveness, and livability—and, importantly, the connections between them.
+UCTC gives particular attention to the synergies that can be created when working in a coordinated fashion on all three themes.

-We offer fellowships and mount new courses to entice the best students into careers in transportation.
-We support education programs of UC academic departments offering transportation degrees, run training sessions, lectures, and symposia for practitioners, and publish a magazine designed to communicate our work to a broad nontechnical audience.
+We support education programs of UC academic departments offering transportation degrees, both by providing students with research opportunities and by providing new material for courses.
+In addition, from time to time we offer training sessions, lectures, and symposia for practitioners, and publish a magazine designed to communicate our work to a broad nontechnical audience.